selfishprimate/curated-design-resources/README.md

 - [Coolors](https://coolors.co/): The super fast color schemes generator!
 - [Colors](https://clrs.cc/a11y/): Mix and match these color classes to create a variety of accessible themes.
 - [Curls](https://www.culrs.com/): Colors that work together are curated and fashioned into quality palettes that you can incorporate.
+- [Duo](https://duo.alexpate.uk/): Duo is a collection of colour combinations that I've curated from personal projects or that I've come across on the web.
 - [Flat UI Color Picker](https://www.flatuicolorpicker.com/): Total 199 unique colors!
 - [Happy Hues](https://www.happyhues.co/): Curated colors in context.
 - [Hex Colors](https://hexcolor.co/): A collection of free color tools that will help you choose the right color for your next project!